mopidy/mopidy/docs/index.rst

 Mopidy
 ******

-Mopidy is a music server which can play music both from your :ref:`local hard drive <local-backend>` and from :ref:`Spotify <spotify-backend>`.
-Searches returns results from both your local hard drive and from Spotify, and you can mix tracks from both sources in your play queue.
-Your Spotify playlists are also available for use, though we don't support modifying them yet.
+Mopidy is a music server which can play music both from multiple sources, like your :ref:`local hard drive <local-backend>`, :ref:`radio streams
+<stream-backend>`, and from :ref:`Spotify <spotify-backend>` and SoundCloud.
+Searches combines results from all music sources, and you can mix tracks from all sources in your play queue.
+Your playlists from Spotify or SoundCloud are also available for use.

-To control your music server, you can use the :ref:`Ubuntu Sound Menu
-<ubuntu-sound-menu>` on the machine running Mopidy, any device on the same
+To control your Mopidy music server, you can use one of Mopidy's :ref:`web clients <http-clients>`, the :ref:`Ubuntu Sound Menu <ubuntu-sound-menu>`, any device on the same network which can control :ref:`UPnP MediaRenderers
-network which can control UPnP MediaRenderers (see :ref:`upnp-clients`), or any :ref:`MPD client <mpd-clients>`.
-MPD clients are available for most platforms, including Windows, Mac OS X, Linux, Android, and iOS.
+<upnp-clients>`, or any :ref:`MPD client <mpd-clients>`.
+MPD clients are
+available for many platforms, including Windows, OS X, Linux, Android and iOS.

 To get started with Mopidy, start by reading :ref:`installation`.